Pandemic EBT 2020-2021 School Year

 No. Student eligibility is calculated based on the number of educational days missed by each student.
 Each eligible student will receive a new P-EBT card for the February issuance, mailed to the address reported by the school.
 The parents of each student will be informed to retain this card in case eligible for future P-EBT benefits.
 Newly identified students at each quarterly issuance would receive a new P-EBT card at the end of the quarter.

-The mailing address for the P-EBT card and number of eligible children is provided by the school.
-This is the information used to issue the P-EBT Benefits.
+The mailing address for the P-EBT card is provided by the school.
+This is the information used to issue the P-EBT benefits.
+If you need to update your address and you have never received a card, or your card was lost or stolen please, click the link below and choose the appropriate selection.

 Are P-EBT Benefits going to be deposited on the SNAP/TANF EBT card?